NumairFazili/SGX_DataCrawler/README.md

 * List of dates
 * Range of dates

-We also use an automated script that downloads the corresponding files periodically at a speicifed time period and retires previously failed downloads.
+We also use an automated script that downloads the corresponding files periodically and retires previously failed downloads.

 ### Usage